Kithara Kernel Tracer

 - By using a debugger the whole process becomes mixed up.

 - A program runs not as expected, but by using a debugger erverything works.

 - The debugger has not the capability to work in a real-time context.

 The solution is a tracer tool, that is able to log the actual process of simultanious routines and analyse the log.

 Kithara Kernel Tracer is a multi-source real-time message logger.
 It supports debugging, quality assurance, and in general detecting relations, which are otherwise indeterminate.
 Kithara Kernel Tracer gathers every trace message, that arises from different sources of the system in the order of their appearance.
-Messages from different sources appear actually on different taps, but it is possible to merge them.
+Messages from different sources appear actually on different tabs, but it is possible to merge them.

 Kithara Kernel Tracer is able to handle hundreds of thousands of messages per second.
 In order to find the important information in the huge amount of data, Kithara Kernel Tracer provides several mechanisms to filter and search messages.
 It provides amazing insights in the actual processes of a PC, for example at the kernel level.
 Besides the illustration through Kithara functions you have the possibility to create messages on your own, which can be illustrated with useful additional information.